-The Board acknowledges that its employees are its most valuable asset and will honour those individuals.
+The Board acknowledges that its employees are its most valuable asset and will honor those employees with long service.

-- 1. Service Awards will be awarded to individuals at the completion of each five year phase of employment (i.e. awards will be given for 5, 10, 15, 20, 25, and 30 years of service with Aurora School). - 2.
-Long service awards are consistent with Canada Revenue Agency administrative policy that outlines the parameters in which the long service award is not a taxable benefit. - 3.
-Employees who resign their positions at Aurora Charter School and then subsequently return shall continue their long service years count from where they left off.
+- 1. Service Awards will be awarded to employees at the completion of each five year phase of employment (i.e. awards will be given for 5, 10, 15, 20, 25, and 30 years of service with Aurora School.) - 2.
+Service Awards will be given to the following categories of employees: - a. full-time employees - b. part-time employees with continuing employee status (there will be no differentiation made between part-time and full-time employment for the purposes of Service Awards - 3.
+Long service awards are consistent with CRA requirements.